Chain Bridge Road Shared Use Path

 Open House

-The proposed plans for the path will be presented at an open house from 5-7 p.m. on July 12 at Willowwood Plaza, located at 10300 Eaton Pl.
+The proposed plans for the path were presented at an open house in July 2023 at WillowWood Plaza.

 The Missing Link

 This project will construct a missing link of path on the west side of Chain Bridge Road between Assembly Drive and Northfax Street (formerly Orchard Street).
-The new trail section would connect north to the shared use path being constructed as part of the Eaton Place/Chain Bridge Road intersection improvements, approved by City Council on April 11, 2023.
-The trail would connect west to the on-road bicycle lanes being constructed on Northfax Street and south to the new path being constructed as part of the site redevelopment.
+The new section of path will connect north to the shared use path being constructed as part of the Chain Bridge Road and Eaton Place intersection improvements, approved by the city council on April 11, 2023.
+The path will connect west to the on-road bicycle lanes being constructed on Northfax Street and south to the new path being constructed as part of the site redevelopment.

 Stitching Neighborhoods Together